The minimum equipment needed to start an internet radio station is a computer, a microphone, free broadcasting software, and a streaming host.

 - Press “Go Live” in Caster.fm Broadcaster to go live

 You need no equipment beyond a computer and microphone.
 Our permanent free plan includes a live Icecast 2.5 stream, a built-in branded radio website, HTTPS, and up to 400 simultaneous listeners — at $0/month, no credit card, no countdown.
-We’ve been running on Icecast since 2010, out of a Manhattan, New York data center, and we don’t oversell.
+We’ve been running on Icecast since 2010, we don’t oversell.

 When your audience grows beyond 400 listeners, Cloud Plus is $34/month for 1,000 listeners at 128 Kbps.
 If you need Smart AutoDJ for 24/7 automated broadcasting, Pro starts at $80/month with unlimited listeners as promoted, HLS, branded mobile apps, and the full premium codec set.